hashsploit/clank/README.md

-# Clank - A high-performance SCE-RT Medius server
+# Clank

-This project is an Open Source implementation of the proprietary SCE-RT Medius server stack used in many PlayStation 2 and PlayStation 3 multiplayer titles.
+Clank is a high-performance and Open Source implementation of the proprietary SCE-RT Medius server stack used in many PlayStation 2 and PlayStation 3 multiplayer titles.
 The project was originally intended for *Ratchet & Clank: Up Your Arsenal* for the